South African Class 14B 4-8-2

 The South African Railways Class 14B 4-8-2 of 1915 was a steam locomotive.

-In 1915, the South African Railways placed fifteen Class 14B saturated steam locomotives with a 4-8-2 Mountain type wheel arrangement in service.
+In 1915, the South African Railways placed fifteen Class 14B saturated steam locomotives with a 4-8-2 wheel arrangement in service.
 When they were subsequently converted to superheating, they were reclassified to Class 14.
 In the 1930s all but one were reboilered with Watson Standard no. 2 boilers and reclassified to Class 14R.

 Manufacturer

-The third version of the Class 14 locomotive was ordered from Beyer, Peacock and Company in 1914.
+The third version of the Class 14 locomotive was ordered from Beyer, Peacock & Company in 1914.
 Fifteen locomotives were delivered in 1915, numbered in the range from 1746 to 1760.
 These saturated steam versions of the Class 14 were designated Class 14B.

 Characteristics

 Like the Class 14, the Class 14B had Walschaerts valve gear and a Belpaire firebox.
 Because it was intended for use on the lower section of the Natal mainline, D.A.
 Hendrie, Chief Mechanical Engineer (CME) of the South African Railways (SAR), concluded that no high degree of superheat would be attainable and the locomotives were therefore ordered without superheaters.
 They were intended for use on the Town Hill section near Pietermaritzburg, where the old line was on a 1 in 30 (3⅓%) gradient and where speeds were low with frequent stops which, it was reasoned, would not justify the use of superheating.